VisActor/VTable/docs/assets/faq/en/16-How to customize the drop-down menu in table component.md

 ## Solution

-The open source table component VTable is used here to implement this function.
 VTable supports two drop-down menu configuration methods:

 1. Configure globally
    Configuring the menu attribute in option will take effect on all headers that do not have a drop-down menu configured.
 The displayed menu items are configured in defaultHeaderMenuItems and support the following configurations: